urbit/urbit.org-reloaded/main/blog/byte-0.md

+---
+date: ~2016.7.16
+type: post
-# Urbyte 0: setup, nouns
+title: Urbyte 0: setup, nouns
+author: The Urbit Team
+layout: urbit,post
+comments: true
+hide: true
+navmode: navbar
+navdpad: false
+navselect: blog
+navpath: /
+navhome: /
+navclass: urbit
+---
+<br /><br />
 This is the first post in our new Urbyte series.

 The Urbyte concept is that you, an ordinary programmer, not a kernel hacker or a Haskell magician (not that there's anything wrong with kernel hackers or Haskell magicians) can learn Hoon, Urbit's programming language.

 We're going to test this daring idea by teaching you Hoon, in easily digestible, byte-size chunks.
 Each post in the "Urbytes" series is designed to take about 15 minutes to consume.
 (Maybe 10, if you're a kernel hacker or a Haskell magician.)